 Genar Andrinúa, José Ramón Alexanko, Carlos Gurpegui, Josu Urrutia, Estanislao Argote , Bata, Raimundo Pérez Lezama, Guillermo Gorostiza, Rafael Iriondo, Javier Irureta, Julio Salinas, Fidel Uriarte, Manu Sarabia, Victor Unamuno, Aritz Aduriz, Asier del Horno.

 -- The club was very successful before the War.
-However, I only a few players were selected for this team.
+However, only six players were selected for this team.
+They are Telmo Zarra, Rafael Moreno Aranzadi "Pichichi", José Luis Panizo, Belauste and Agustin Gainza.
 More players from that era should be selected for this team.
-I did notice large numher of modern players on the team.
 I might need to review this team one day.

 -- I prefer Cedrun over Raimundo Pérez Lezama.

 -- Both Andoni Goikoetxea and Ion Andoni Goikoetxea were selected.
 Andoni Goikoetxea earned a reputation as one of the toughest defender in the history of La Liga.
+He was also known for his controversial rivalry with Diego Maradona.
 Ion Goikoetxea could play in various position.

 -- Aitor Karanka's status was heavily influenced by his career with Real Madrid, which it should not be a factor for this team.
 At this moment, I still kept him on the squad.
 I needed to do further review before taking him out of the squad.

 -- Javi Martinez 's selection is also influenced by his national team career.
 He won the 2010 World Cup with Spain.
 Fernando Llorente was also on that World Cup team.